AleksaMCode/Enigma/README.md

 <p align="center"><img src="./resources/successful-key-import.gif?raw=true" width="450" title="successful sign in" align="centar" hspace="5" vspace="5">

 ### File import
 <p align="justify">User can add files from FS to <b>Enigma EFS</b> by selecting a path to the original file, encryption and hashing algorithm.
 Files need to be added one at the time because batch import isn't supported.
-When adding a new file, user can chose to either delete or keept the original file.</p>
+When adding a new file, user can choose to either delete or keep the original file.</p>

 <p align="center"><img src="./resources/file-import.gif?raw=true" width="450" title="file import" align="centar" hspace="5" vspace="5">